-An overview of the most popular and well-known Windows 11 features.
+An overview of the most well-known and popular features in Windows 11.

-Download Windows 11 safely from Microsoft as an ISO, to USB, or with the Installation Assistant below
+Download Windows 11 safely from Microsoft as an ISO, to USB, or with the installation tools below

-Windows 11 25H2 is the newest feature update from Microsoft, bringing ongoing improvements in stability, performance, and security.
-With a modern design, better multitasking, and deeper integration with cloud services, it’s a worthy upgrade from Windows 10.
+Windows 11 26H1 is the latest feature update from Microsoft, delivering ongoing improvements in stability, performance, and security.
+With a modern design, better multitasking, and deeper cloud integration, it’s a worthy upgrade from Windows 10.

-With Windows 11, Microsoft focuses on both work and entertainment—and you can feel it in daily use.
-We experienced faster boot times and more efficient performance on laptops, with noticeably better battery life compared to Windows 10.
-The interface looks cleaner and calmer, with rounded corners, refreshed icons, and a centered taskbar.
-At the same time, the Microsoft Store is far easier to navigate, making it simpler to find apps, games, and streaming services.
+Microsoft designed Windows 11 for both work and play — and it shows.
+We experienced faster boot times and more efficient performance on laptops, with noticeably longer battery life than on Windows 10.
+The interface looks cleaner and calmer with rounded corners, refreshed icons, and a centered taskbar.
+The Microsoft Store is also far easier to navigate, making it simpler to find apps, games, and streaming services.

-One feature we really appreciated is Snap Layouts and Snap Groups.
-When you have many windows open, organizing your workspace suddenly becomes much easier.
-Teams now sits right on the taskbar, which makes it nemt to start a chat or meeting without opening a separate app.
-For gamers, Windows 11 also brings some standout upgrades: DirectStorage and AutoHDR deliver noticeably faster load times and better visuals in supported titles.
+One feature we loved is Snap Layouts and Snap Groups.
+When you have many windows open, organizing your workspace becomes much easier.
+Teams is now pinned directly to the taskbar, which makes it easy to start a chat or meeting without opening a separate app.
+For gamers, Windows 11 brings two aces: DirectStorage and AutoHDR deliver faster load times and better visuals in supported games.

-We also tested Windows 11 with a multi‑monitor setup, and the improvements are significant.
+We also tested Windows 11 in a multi‑monitor setup and saw major improvements.
 Virtual desktops are more flexible, and touchscreen devices work much better with the system than before.
 On the security side, Microsoft raises the bar with TPM 2.0 and Secure Boot, and together with Windows Hello it feels like a more robust platform overall.

-If you want to try it yourself, you can download the latest version from this page and find details on installation and system requirements.
+If you want to try it yourself, you can download the latest version via the links on this page and get full details on installation and system requirements.

-Our experience with Windows 11 – features and user experience
+Our hands-on with Windows 11 — features and user experience

-Screenshot of Windows 11 with a centered Start menu, rounded corners, and a modernized File Explorer – showcasing the new design and icons in Windows 11.
+Screenshot of Windows 11 with a centered Start menu, rounded corners, and a modernized File Explorer — showcasing the new Windows 11 design and icons.

-Screenshot from our Windows 11 test, where the new Start menu design and the updated File Explorer are shown in action on a Windows 11 PC.
+Screenshot from our Windows 11 test showing the new Start menu design and the updated File Explorer in action on a Windows 11 PC.

 New design — rounded corners, updated icons, and a streamlined UI

-It may sound small, but the rounded corners and modern icons make the whole system feel more pleasant to use.
-If you spend hours at the screen, you notice the visual polish.
+It may sound small, but the rounded corners and modern icons make the whole system feel more comfortable to use.
+If you sit in front of a screen for hours, you’ll notice the visual polish.
 The centered Start menu took a little getting used to, but after a couple of days it actually felt more natural than the classic left‑aligned layout.

-Improved multitasking – Snap Layouts and Snap Groups make organizing windows simple
+Improved multitasking — Snap Layouts and Snap Groups make window management easy

 This is a real upgrade.
-We tested Snap Layouts with Outlook, Edge, and Word open at the same time, and placing apps side by side is impressively quick.
-Snap Groups remember how your apps were arranged, so you can jump straight back into your workflow.
+We tested Snap Layouts with Outlook, Edge, and Word open at the same time, and it’s impressive how quickly you can arrange apps side by side.
+Snap Groups remembers your layout so you can jump straight back into your workflow.

-Better ydeevne – optimeret for modern hardware for faster, more efficient operation
+Better performance — optimized for modern hardware for faster, more efficient operation

-In our testing, Windows 11 generally felt faster than Windows 10—especially at startup and when switching between heavy apps like Photoshop and Premiere Pro.
-Resource usage was lower than expected, and it’s clear the system is optimized for newer hardware with SSDs and modern CPUs.
+In our testing, Windows 11 generally felt faster than Windows 10, especially at startup and when switching between heavy apps like Photoshop and Premiere Pro.
+Resource usage was lower than expected, and it’s clear the system is tuned for newer hardware with SSDs and modern CPUs.

 Teams integration — chat and video calls right from the taskbar

-We tried the taskbar Teams chat, and it’s handy to fire off a quick conversation without opening the full Teams app.
-For private brugere it may not be a must‑have, but if you work from home or take online meetings, it’s a small but useful improvement.
+We tried the taskbar Teams chat and it was convenient to start a quick conversation without opening the full Teams app.
+For private users it may not be a “must‑have,” but for anyone working from home or in regular online meetings, it’s a small but useful improvement.

 Android apps on Windows — run select Android apps via the Microsoft Store

-One of the most exciting additions is the ability to run Android apps directly in Windows 11.
-We installed Amazon Appstore and tried a few simple apps, which ran fine.
-Availability can vary by region, and we had to tweak a few settings before everything worked smoothly.
+One of the most exciting additions is the ability to run Android apps in Windows 11.
+We installed the Amazon Appstore and grabbed a few simple apps, which ran fine.
+The selection is still limited, and we had to tweak a few settings before everything worked perfectly.

 Stronger security — TPM 2.0 and Secure Boot for better protection

-Windows 11 requires newer security tech such as TPM 2.0 and Secure Boot.
-One of our older PCs couldn’t upgrade, which was a bit frustrating.
+Windows 11 requires newer security features like TPM 2.0 and Secure Boot.
+One older PC couldn’t upgrade, which was a bit frustrating.
 On supported machines, though, the system feels more robust.
-It’s reassuring to see Microsoft prioritizing security—for both businesses and home users.
+It’s clear Microsoft is taking security seriously — for both businesses and home users.

 How to download and install Windows 11

 1. Use the Windows 11 Installation Assistant This tool guides you through upgrading from Windows 10 to Windows 11 without losing your files.
-Perfect if you want a quick, simple upgrade.
+Perfect if you want a quick and simple in‑place upgrade.

 Download the Installation Assistant

-2. Create installation media (USB or DVD) If you want a clean install or need to install Windows 11 on a new device, use the Media Creation Tool.
-It creates a bootable USB drive or DVD for you.
+2. Create installation media (USB or DVD) If you want a clean install or need to set up a new device, use the Media Creation Tool.
+It can create a bootable USB drive or DVD automatically.

 Download the Media Creation Tool

-Installing Windows 11 from an ISO – example showing the setup window and ISO mounted in File Explorer.
-Step‑by‑step Windows 11 ISO installation guide.
+Installing Windows 11 via ISO — example setup with the installer window and ISO mounted in File Explorer, a step‑by‑step guide to installing Windows 11 from an ISO.

-If you want a clean installation or prefer to keep the file for later, the Windows 11 ISO is the flexible option.
-You get the official Disk Image (ISO) directly from Microsoft.
-The ISO is multi‑edition (Home/Pro)—the edition is determined by your license/activation.
-Choose English (United States) as your language during download. dansk som sprog under download
+If you want a clean install or prefer to keep the file for later, a Windows 11 ISO is the flexible choice.
+You’ll get the official Disk Image (ISO) directly from Microsoft.
+The ISO is multi‑edition (Home/Pro) — your license/activation selects the edition.
+Simply choose English (United States) as the language during download.

-• Edition: Same ISO til Home og Pro (consumer editions).
-Your key/digital license decides which edition activates.
+• Edition: Same ISO for Home and Pro (consumer editions).
+Your key/digital license determines which one activates.

-• Language: Choose “English (United States)” for a US English Windows 11 ISO download.
+• Language: Select “English (United States)” for your Windows 11 ISO download.

 How to grab the ISO quickly